Asking for help does not make you weak. It shows your strength.

 We are here in times of crisis such as when an incidence has just occurred.
 We can assist you in moving past the crisis and returning to a stable place physically and emotionally.

-While Phoenix Project staff are not certified counselors we are specially trained in domestic abuse and its dynamics.
+While Phoenix Project staff are not certified counselors we are specially trained in domestic and sexual abuse and its dynamics.
 We can meet with you to assess your safety, explore options, share ways to heal from the abuse, and most of all listen – listen to you and hear your story.

 Information and Education:

 It has been said that knowledge is power.
 Maybe at this point you are only looking for information.
 Maybe you would like to learn more about domestic violence and the effects on the lives of victims.
 While a lot of information can be found on this and other sites, sometimes sitting down with someone and being able to ask questions is important.
 Please call, we can help.

 When experiencing any type of trauma, the need to know you are not alone is very important.
 Support groups provide an opportunity for survivors to gather together to share their story, give advice, and support one another.
 Support groups are facilitated by staff and trained volunteers.
 The focus of support groups are on healing from and moving beyond domestic and sexual abuse.
 Support groups are currently forming.
 Please call if you are interested in attending groups.

 The court process is often a time of uncertainty and an unfamiliar process.
 Phoenix Project staff can help you through this process.
 While we are not lawyers and cannot give legal advice, we can accompany you to court to provide emotional support as well as explain the process so that you are more comfortable and less afraid.
 We are also available to explain the process of protective orders and can accompany you to the Magistrate to apply for one.